Shuvaethy-Neill/Matrix_Determinant_Calculator/README.md

 The parent process will fork three child processes P1, P2, P3.
 The computation of the determinant is done by all the three child processes, where P1 computes a(ei-fh), P2 computes b(fg-di), and P3 computes c(dh-eg).
 The result of each child computation is summed to find the determinant of M.

 The program will print the following:
+- the current process that is running
-- determinant of the matrix
+- the determinant of the matrix
-- largest integer of the matrix
+- the largest integer of the matrix
-- the time required to perform all the child process operations
+- the time it took to perform all the child process operations

 The following three files are included:
 - DET.c